mikebranski/ghost-automation/README.md

 # Getting Started

+1. Set up a server with SSH access for the root user.

+2. Add your public key so you can SSH without a password.
+I like [`ssh-copy-id`](http://askubuntu.com/questions/4830/easiest-way-to-copy-ssh-keys-to-another-machine) (OS X, Linux).

-1. Edit the following files:
+3. Edit the following files:

   - `./group_vars/ghost.yaml`
     Add each of your sites - along with a unique port number - to the `sites:` defition, following the template provided.
   - `ghost-config.js.j2`
     This is the Ghost config that will be used for each site.
 The domain and port will be inserted automatically from `group_vars/ghost.yaml`, but